-Amundsenia is a relatively small asteroid with an orbit that crosses the orbit of Mars.
+Amundsenia is a large asteroid with an orbit that crosses the orbit of Mars.
 NASA JPL has not classified Amundsenia as potentially hazardous because its orbit does not bring it close to Earth.

-Amundsenia orbits the sun every 1,324 days (3.63 years), coming as close as 1.66 AU and reaching as far as 3.06 AU from the sun.
-Based on its brightness and the way it reflects light, Amundsenia is probably between 10.105 to 22.596 kilometers in diameter, making it larger than most asteroids, very roughly comparable in size to the city of Cleveland, Ohio.
+Amundsenia orbits the sun every 1,320 days (3.61 years), coming as close as 1.66 AU and reaching as far as 3.06 AU from the sun.
+Based on its brightness and the way it reflects light, Amundsenia is probably between 10.105 to 22.596 kilometers in diameter, making it larger than 99% of asteroids, very roughly comparable in size to the city of Cleveland, Ohio.

 The rotation of Amundsenia has been observed.
 It completes a rotation on its axis every 7.76 days.